 - Show you Care!
 Make employees feel your company cares about them.
 Give employees more meaningful work and more control over what they do, as well as when, where, and how they do their work.

 - Provide Career Gowth Opportunities.
 Employees want to take their careers in a new direction, but they need your suport and guidance, along with training to make these transitions possible within your company.

 - Address their concerns about a better work-life balance.
 The pandemic has made people place a higher value on their time.
-Things like their commute time to the office, and the number of days required to be in the office has become much more important to them.
+Things like their commute time to the office, and the number of days required to be in the office has become much more important.

 - Develop an effective Remote or Hybrid-work model that works for everyone (if it is possible for your company).
 Create a strategy that keeps your company moving forward while satisfying the needs of employees.